Youngv/ESP32MouseTo/README.md

 # ESP32MouseTo

-Library for [Arduino](https://arduino.cc) Leonardo/Micro/Pro Micro for moving the mouse pointer to absolute screen coordinates.
+Library for [Arduino](https://arduino.cc) ESP32 S3 for moving the mouse pointer to absolute screen coordinates.

 ## Table of contents